 Dr Szlarb starts by reminding us that young women under 35 years old generate about 50%-60% of genetically healthy embryos.
 The magic number to work with one’s own eggs is until 40 years old.
-Between 40 and 43 years old the majority of embryos are unfortunately genetically abnormal.
+Between 40 and 43 years old, the majority of embryos are unfortunately genetically abnormal.
 The most common genetic abnormalities are the ones like trisomy 21 (Down syndrome), trisomy 18 (Edwards’ syndrome) or trisomy 13 (Patau syndrome).
 If we do not apply pre-implantation genetic screening of blastocysts in women over 35 years old, the pregnancy rates are only 18%.
 When genetic testing and embryo selection are performed, the pregnancy rates are about 60%.

 There are different methodologies in the embryo selection process.
 Generally, after pre-implantation genetic tests (PGD – preimplantation genetic diagnosis and PGS – preimplantation genetic screening), pregnancy rates are cumulatively very high.
 Embryos generated with donor eggs and selected with Time-Lapse technology can achieve even 70% of pregnancy rates.

 Selecting embryos is the most sensitive methodology.
-However, these perfectly healthy, genetically normal blastocysts have to be put to a perfect ground.
-Dr Szlarb highlights that it is the main reason why at IVF Spain every patient is thoroughly examined during the first appointment with a doctor.
+However, these perfectly healthy, genetically normal blastocysts have to be put on perfect ground.
+Dr Szlarb highlights that it is the main reason why every patient is thoroughly examined during the first appointment with a doctor.
 Among others, they perform a transvaginal ultrasound scan.
 If on the basis of the transvaginal ultrasound, doctors are not sure what is going on with the uterus lining, they follow up with a hydrosonography.
-It is a intrauterine instillation of a saline solution aimed at improving the diagnostic accuracy in detecting uterine abnormalities.
+It is an intrauterine instillation of a saline solution aimed at improving the diagnostic accuracy in detecting uterine abnormalities.
 In other words, it is possible to see if there are polyps or fibroids in the uterus.
 These are basic anatomical pathologies that have an impact on the uterus lining and they have to be removed before the embryo transfer.

-According to Dr Szlarb, around the 19-21 day of a cycle is the moment when the cells of the uterus lining undergo specific changes – the receptors of progesterone are being expressed on the surface of the cells.
+According to Dr Szlarb, around the 19-21 days of a cycle is the moment when the cells of the uterus lining undergo specific changes – the receptors of progesterone are being expressed on the surface of the cells.
 It would not be possible to discover if not for microarray genetic technology that enabled the development of tests like a receptivity essay or endometrial receptivity map (ER Map).
 Thanks to these it is easier to determine if the endometrium is ready to accept the embryo or not.
 The results of the ER Map test are either receptive, pre-receptive or post-receptive.
-The pre or post-receptive results are usually corrected by prolonging or shortening the progesterone supplementation.
-And then the doctors either follow-up with a transfer or perform a confirmatory biopsy to know exactly when the receptivity window is.
+The pre- or post-receptive results are usually corrected by prolonging or shortening the progesterone supplementation.
+And then the doctors either follow up with a transfer or perform a confirmatory biopsy to know exactly when the receptivity window is.

-Summing up, the key to successful implantation and pregnancy is the embryo selection.
+Summing up, the key to successful implantation and pregnancy is embryo selection.
 Genetic testing is the most sensitive method and when it is combined with effective endometrium receptivity mapping (ER Map) and reliable determination of the implantation window, the pregnancy rates may be as high as 80%.